hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/03-centralize-deployments/assignment.md

 type: challenge
 title: Safekeeping Your Terraform State
 teaser: |
   Deploy your application to Azure.
-Execute Terraform commands locally and use Terraform Cloud to store and synchronize Terraform State.
+Execute Terraform commands locally and use HCP Terraform to store and synchronize Terraform State.
 notes:
 - type: text
   contents: |-